milesj/decoda/readme.md

 * Censor - Censors all words found within config/censored
 * Clickable - Converts all non-tag wrapped URLs and emails into clickable links
 * Emoticon - Converts all smilies found within config/emoticons into emoticon images

-## Unsupported ##

-* URLs that begin with www will not be converted (intentional)
-* Certain videos are not supported as their embed code does not match the URL in the address bar

 ## Documentation ##